At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 Create Free Tools

-Creating free tools is a great way to generate leads because so few companies are doing it.
+Creating free tools is a great way to generate leads because so few SaaS companies are doing it.

 This is different from freemium because you’re not giving away your app.
 You’re giving away something that compliments your app.